EcrituresNumeriques/stylo/docs/en_EN/pages/myarticles.md

 - Change the tag name
 - Change the tag description
-- Choose a tag colour by filling in the fields with the following options: "blue", "pink", "red", "green", "yellow", "black", "white", "brown", "cyan", "magenta" ...
+- Choose a tag colour

 Do not forget to save your changes once you have finished editing your tag.